juribeparada/MMDVM_HS/README.md

     make bl
     make dfu

+You can optionally install a firmware without bootloader, with USB support.
+Be aware you will need always a ST-Link or serial interface in order to install or update the firmware.
+For this reason, you should use USB bootloader, unless you have trouble with the bootloader.

+    make clean
+    make nobl
+    make stlink-nobl

 - Boards with GPIO interface:

 Boards with STM32_USART1_HOST option enabled in Config.h (ZUMspot RPi, MMDVM_HS_Hat, MMDVM_HS_Dual_Hat, Nano hotSPOT, etc).
 No USB bootloader needed.
 For example: